-Invest to Make Your Money Grow
+1. Invest to Make Your Money Grow

 People invest in stocks because they want to make their current money grow into more money.
 Pure and simple.
 If someone has $100 and puts it in a bank account that earns 1.5% interest over the year, after 10 years they would have $116.19.
-The average rate of inflation is 3% so technically having money sit in a savings account at 1.5% is losing your money.
+The average rate of inflation is 3% so technically having the money sit in a savings account at 1.5% is losing your money.

-Investing Allows You to Plan for Goals
+4. Investing Allows You to Plan for Goals

 Most commonly, people invest for retirement also and use stocks to amass wealth.
 Depending on how far retirement is, this may be a good or bad idea.
 We’ll get more into this later.

-Own Part of A Company That You Believe In
+5. Own Part of A Company That You Believe In

-Is there a brand that your think is incredible and that your believe is going to change the world?
-If someone said your had the opportunity to get in on that company and benefit from its success, would your take them up on that offer?
-Well that’s what owning stock does.
+Is there a brand that you think is incredible and that you believe is going to change the world?
+If someone said you had the opportunity to get in on that company and benefit from its success, would you take them up on that offer?
+Well, that’s what owning stock does.

-Let’s say your have a favorite coffee shop and that coffee company has just opened 30 shops in your city.
+Let’s say you have a favorite coffee shop and that coffee company has just opened 30 shops in your city.
 You might be thinking, these shops are popping up all over the place!

 Note: The reason I’m using the example of a coffee shop is because I actually knew someone in 2011 that told me a story about how he saw a small coffee place opening in Seattle, WA of the United States.
 He noticed this company was literally taking over the city.

 Now I haven’t seen him in the last 7 years because I changed jobs.
-I don’t know if he ever sold his stock shares of Starbucks, but if he didn’t, it would be worth in excess of $1,400,000 as of the writing of this post.
+I don’t know if he ever sold his stock shares of Starbucks, but if he didn’t, they would be worth in excess of $1,400,000 as of the writing of this post.

 When Should I Start Investing?

-If you have a lot that your want to invest, then your can do that.
-If your only have a small amount to start with, start with that.
-The most important thing is to take control of your money and invest it into something that is going to grow and help your achieve your goals.
+If you have a lot to invest, then you can do that.
+If you only have a small amount to start with, start with that.
+The most important thing is to take control of your money and invest it into something that is going to grow and help you achieve your goals.

-You can do this a couple ways.
+You can do this a couple of ways.
 Either start with a small amount right away and start investing that and let it collect value over time or keep adding to your investment weekly, monthly, or yearly and grow your investment faster.

 How to Determine the Amount to Invest

-For example, if your have 5 high interest credit cards with a balance on them, your’re way better off paying off your debt first.
-If your are living pay check to pay check and have to decide whether to pay the gas or electricity, focus on your bills and do not put your money in the stock market.
+For example, if you have 5 high-interest credit cards with a balance on them, you’re way better off paying off your debt first.
+If you are living pay check to pay check and have to decide whether to pay the gas or electricity, focus on your bills and do not put your money in the stock market.

 Take the number 100 and subtract your age.
-Whatever is left is the percentage of money that your should allocate (at a maximum) in stocks.
-The rest should be maintained in cash or fixed rate assets like CDs or bonds.
+Whatever is left is the percentage of money that you should allocate (at a maximum) in stocks.
+The rest should be maintained in cash or fixed-rate assets like CDs or bonds.

 Where Can I Get Started?

 There are many ways to get started with investing.
-Check out my article on how to invest spare change where I show your an app that rounds up purchases your make every day and invests the change in an account.
+Check out my article on how to invest spare change where I show you an app that rounds up purchases you make every day and invests the change in an account.

-There are many ways to get started and we have lots of information on this site to show your the basics.
-If your have any questions or want to share an experience or add to a discussion, please feel free to do so below.
+There are many ways to get started and we have lots of information on this site to show you the basics.
+If you have any questions or want to share an experience or add to a discussion, please feel free to do so below.